-The $X$, $Y$ and $Z$ states having exotic quantum numbers, such as $J^{PC}=0^{--}$, $1^{-+}$, etc, which cannot be the conventional quark-antiquark mesons, are of extremely great interest.
-Many theoretical studies have predicted the $J^{P}=0^{-}$ states, including compact tetraquarks \cite{Wang:2021lkg,Chen:2010jd}, hadronic molecules \cite{Dong:2024fjk}, hybrids \cite{Huang:2016rro,Liu:2005rc} and glueballs \cite{Pimikov:2016pag,Qiao:2014vva,WangZG-PRD-2025-hybrid}, however, no experimental candidate has been observed.
-We should carry out systematic theoretical studies in order to guide experimental searches in the future.
+The $X$, $Y$ and $Z$ states with exotic quantum numbers, such as $J^{PC}=0^{--}$, $1^{-+}$, etc, cannot be the conventional quark-antiquark mesons and are of extremely great interest.
+Many theoretical works have predicted the $J^{P}=0^{-}$ states, including compact tetraquarks \cite{Wang:2021lkg,Chen:2010jd}, hadronic molecules \cite{Dong:2024fjk}, hybrids \cite{Huang:2016rro,Liu:2005rc} and glueballs \cite{Pimikov:2016pag,Qiao:2014vva,WangZG-PRD-2025-hybrid}, however, no experimental candidate has been observed.
+We should carry out systematic theoretical studies in order to guide experimental researches in the future.

 The strong decays of the hidden-charm tetraquark states are expected to take place through the Okubo-Zweig-Iizuka super-allowed fall-apart mechanism without annihilating and creating a quark-antiquark pair.
 In Ref.\cite{Wang:2021lkg}, we constructed the diquark-antidiquark type currents without introducing explicit P-waves, and calculated the mass spectrum of the pseudoscalar hidden-charm tetraquarks via the QCD sum rules in our unique scheme, and obtained the lowest mass about $4.56 \pm 0.08~\mathrm{GeV}$ for the $c\bar{c}u\bar{d}$ state.